Remove "delete issue" link/icon

 - Remove the trashcan icon from the issues pages?
 The idea being, if an issue is not longer useful, just add a comment and close it out rather than delete it from the system.

 - Remove the set of issue icons from the bottom of the page so that they only appear at the top, where all the issue details reside.
 I did have a situation where I wanted to edit a comment, but I clicked on the issue's edit icon (fortunately that one's easy to recover from.)

 I've been using Redmine since 2011 and never had problems (until this one.)
 But we're starting to encourage others to use it and not everyone is motivated to use formal processes.
 So I can see, in the future, the potential for data loss from people mechanically using the system and making mistakes.

-#1 Updated by Marc Mengel over 1 year ago
+#1 Updated by Marc Mengel about 3 years ago

 Well, you only see that 'cause you're a Manager on the project. regular "Developer" users cannot delete issues, nor do they see a button for it.

 We could disallow Managers from deleting issues, too, but then you would have to put in a servicedesk ticket to delete them...